Skip to main content Skip to navigation

 Primary Sanctions Compliance

-What are Secondary Sanctions?
+What are secondary sanctions?

 Secondary sanctions are economic sanctions issued against foreign companies or individuals that are trading with countries subjected to primary sanctions.
 Essentially, this means that third parties that are not based in or citizens of an issuing country face penalties for doing business with the targets of the issuing country’s sanctions regime.